 Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), requires that our officers and directors, and persons who own more than ten percent of a registered class of our equity securities, file reports of ownership and changes in ownership with the U.S. Securities and Exchange Commission and furnish us with copies of all such Section 16(a) forms.
-To the best of our knowledge based solely on information available to us, no person required to file such reports failed to file any such reports or filed any such reports late.
+To the best of our knowledge based solely on information available to us, no person required to file such reports failed to file any such reports or filed any such reports late, except that William E. Begley filed about 14 days late a single Form 4 respecting 302,000 shares acquired from us in exchange for outstanding indebtedness owed by us to him.

-Item 11.
-Executive Compensation.
+11. Executive Compensation

 During the past two fiscal years, no executive officer or director has received any compensation of any sort for services rendered.
 In addition, we have not adopted any retirement, pension, profit sharing, stock option or insurance programs or other similar programs for the benefit of our management or employees.
 We expect to enter into consulting agreements with members of our management at some time in the future.
 The terms of these agreements are uncertain at this time.
-Although negotiations surrounding such agreements will not necessarily be at arms-length, the terms of these agreements (once they are completed) are expected to be fair to us.
+Although negotiations surrounding such agreements will not necessarily be at arms length, the terms of these agreements (once they are completed) are expected to be fair to us.
 We expect that the remuneration provided for by these agreements will actually be below market levels until we achieve a sufficient level of financial stability, after which time such remuneration may be increased to market levels.
-We do not expect to pay cash remuneration until we achieve a sufficient level of financial stability, but we may issue shares of our common stock to satisfy contractual remuneration obligations.
+We do not expect to pay cash remuneration until we achieve a sufficient level of financial stability.
 We expect that all remuneration that we may pay to management will be subject to any and all restrictions on remuneration imposed by investors providing funds to us.

-Notwithstanding the preceding, our officers and directors were reimbursed for any out-of-pocket expenses incurred in connection with activities on our behalf during the past two fiscal years.
-No limit was placed on the amount of these out-of-pocket expenses, and no review was conducted of the reasonableness of the expenses by anyone other than by our Board of Directors, which included persons entitled to reimbursement.
+Notwithstanding the preceding, our officers and directors were reimbursed for any out of pocket expenses incurred in connection with activities on our behalf during the past two fiscal years.
+No limit was placed on the amount of these out of pocket expenses, and no review was conducted of the reasonableness of the expenses by anyone other than by our Board of Directors, which included persons entitled to reimbursement.
 We did not have the benefit of independent directors examining the propriety of expenses incurred on our behalf and subject to reimbursement.